 Interested in becoming a Sight Word Buster Volunteer?

-Join us for a training session: new volunteers are required to attend a follow-up training during the second month of service.
+Join us for a training session: new volunteers are required to attend an initial training session as well as a follow-up training during the second month of service.

 Choose a time, grade and school assignment from the list provided during training.